-- (1) A protest petition will be considered "valid" if it is signed by the Owner of 20% or more of: - (i) any real property included in the proposed plan; or - (ii) the total real property within the area required to be notified of the proposed Special Use excluding Streets and public ways. - (2) In the case of joint Ownership, all Owners shall sign the petition. - (3) For the purpose of determining the sufficiency of a protest petition, if the proposed Special Use was requested by the Owner of the specific property, that property shall be excluded when calculating the total real property within the area required to be notified.
+- (1) A protest petition will be considered "valid" if it is signed by the Owner of 20% or more of: - (i) any real property included in the proposed plan; or - (ii) the total area of real property located within the area required that is to be notified of the proposed rezoning, excluding streets and public ways.
+200 feet of any real property included in the proposed amendment (or 1,000 feet into the unincorporated area when the real property included in the proposed amendment abuts the city limits), excluding streets and public ways. - (2) In the case of joint Ownership, all Owners shall sign the petition. - (3) For the purpose of determining the sufficiency of a protest petition, if the proposed Special Use was requested by the Owner of the specific property, that property shall be excluded when calculating the total real property within the area required to be notified.